austin-liujinjian/austin-liujinjian.github.io/_pages/activity.md

 ![Photo with Prof. Anderson](photo_with_hugh.png){: width="400px" }

-(Photo with guidance Professor Anderson, in NUS summer sorkshop)
+(Photo with Prof. Anderson, in NUS summer sorkshop)